Key Takeaways From History Of Wheelchairs

 Summary Of The Fun And Interesting History Of Wheelchairs

 Wheelchairs first appeared in China.
-Effigy shows that they used wheelchairs in China as early as AD 525.
-British engineers realised that ‘automatic’ wheelchairs were possible in the early twentieth century.
+Effigy shows that they were used in China as early as AD 525.
+British engineers realized that ‘automatic’ wheelchairs were possible in the early twentieth century.
 They improved the design of wheelchairs but never made a profit.
 Wheelchair ramps have been used to lift and carry items for as long as anybody can remember.

 Since World War II, wheelchair users have become more aware of accessibility issues.
 British companies were warned about accessibility issues in 1999; they began making facilities wheelchair-accessible in 2004.
 When folded, wheelchairs fit in the trunk of most cars, making them convenient to transport.
 Wheelchair ramps are most often constructed from aluminium.
 With a large handle on the top, some variants resemble bags and are an excellent solution for moving wheelchairs and mobility scooters into big vehicles.